-So, the key is to combine your personal experience of improving your own health (or the health of your child or a friend) with your skills and people connections to take your business to the next level.
+So, the key is to combine your personal experience of improving your own health (or the health of your child or a friend) with your skills and people connections to write a book and/or start your own business.
 And, don't forget that your business is YOU, not the products that you sell.

 The primary ability or drive that you need to start your own health-related business (or write a book or be a health advocate) is the desire or motivation to want to help other people.

 I know ...
 I'm beginning to sound like a broken record.
 But, as long as you have a strong desire and drive to help others, this will allow you to overcome the excuses that have been keeping you from starting your own business (or writing your own book).

 Beyond having the desire to help others, the minimum set of skills and abilities that you need to be a health advocate, start your own health-related business, or write your own book include:

 - Socializing (with family, friends, colleagues, etc.)

 - Networking (with others in-person, phone, email, social media)

 - Reading Comprehension (to understand what products/services to sell)